Manager

 Why this CV works

-- Strategically placing your MBA at the top of your general manager CV sends a clear message that you’re prepared to help a business run smoothly.
+- Placing your MBA prominently at the top of your general manager CV clearly indicates that you’re ready to assist a business in running smoothly by achieving all objectives for individuals and teams.

 View more general manager CVs >